GM In-Depth

 UK group promotes ethical science & technology

-- http://www.sgr.org.uk/resources/emerging-technologies
+- https://www.sgr.org.uk/resources/emerging-technologies

 - Insulin Dependent Diabetes Trust